arduino/docs-content/content/arduino-cloud/01.getting-started/07.arduino-cloud-cli/arduino-cloud-cli.md

 ### What is the Arduino Cloud CLI?

 This tool was primarily designed to reduce time spent duplicating projects in the Arduino IoT Cloud.
-Working with the CLI allows you to quickly make 10+ copies of a Thing, or update sketches on 50+ boards simulatenously.
+Working with the CLI allows you to quickly make 10+ copies of a Thing, or update sketches on 50+ boards simultaneously.

 An example of a workflow using this tool can be: